 Getting to Fort William to ride the Jacobite is fairly easy and you’ve got a couple of options.
 You can either rent a car, or campervan (if you want to wild camp in some amazing locations throughout Scotland) and drive from Inverness, Glasgow, or Edinburgh.
 OR, you can get the train from any of those locations too.

-For campervan rental, we can recommend Spaceships.
+If you're road tripping Scotland, then for campervan rental, we can recommend Spaceships.

 The journey takes around 1 hour and 30-40 minutes each way.
 So there is plenty of time to relax and enjoy the sights on offer.
 If you opt for a return journey, you get to spend two hours in the town of Mallaig before getting the return train to Fort William.